How To Discourage Pests From Visiting Your Yard?

 - Keep the bird feeders away: The foremost thing that draws the attention of a pest towards your yard is presence of bird feeding bowls.
 People often keep the bowl full of bird feed hanging on a tree, so that birds can feed upon it.
 But in reality what actually happens is, a squirrel, mice or raccoon climbs up the tree to eat the seeds meant for birds.
 This not at all what you expected.
 No matter, its dusk or dawn, never keep the bird feeders out in your absence.

-- Feed your pet inside:Most of the wildlife creatures are so notorious that they attack your pets to snatch away their food and even soft toys.
+- Feed your pet inside:Most of the pests are so notorious that they attack your pets to snatch away their food and even soft toys.
 To prevent this issue, its advised not to leave the pet food bowls and leftover outside, especially during the night.
 Make sure your dog or cat finishes their food inside to avoid other animals from attacking them.

 - Clear away the clutter:If you are having a cluttered yard with rotten fruits and nuts fallen over here and there, then make sure you clean it every day.
 This will not only prevent the bee and wasp colony but will also distract squirrels and chipmunks from taking shelter inside your property.
 To prevent shallow holes that are dug by notorious animals, install a durable steel fence and install it at least 5 inches under the ground.